Skip to main content

 Project update

-The work is scheduled to begin as soon as the week of April 14 and is expected to take up to 5 weeks to complete.
+This work is expected to take up to 8 weeks to complete.

-• Work will take place up to 5 weeks.
+• Work will take place up to eight weeks

 The map on the left below shows the entire project area in blue hatching with a blue inset box that shows the location of the survey work along the ROW.
 The map on the right shows a zoomed-in view of survey work within the blue inset box.
-This work is along the ROW on Northeast Inglewood Hill Road between East Lake Sammamish Parkway and 212th Avenue Northeast.
+This work is along the ROW on Northeast Inglewood Hill Road and the East Lake Sammamish Trail between 187th Avenue Northeast and just north of Northeast 65th Street.

 We want to hear from you - please take our short survey!